reginalio/FaceSuperResolution/README.md

 This repository contains the C and OpenCL code for a face super-resolution algorithm called LcR proposed by Junjun Jiang, Ruimin Hu, Zhongyuan Wang, Zhen Han.
 Noise Robust Face Hallucination via
 Locality-Constrained Representation.
 Multimedia, IEEE Transactions on 2014;16(5) 1268-1281.

+The dataset has not been included in this repository.

 ### Makefile command for different compilation purposes
 make host_fpga: compile host that launches kernels onto FPGA